 Basically any way to let out some emotion will help.
 This is a tip I have picked up very recently and it works very quickly for me.
 It releases pent up stress that’s boiling inside and you will feel better and fast.

 I know it may feel hard to talk about how you’re feeling, and it’s difficult to even know where to begin but talking it out with someone I trust helps me feel like I’m not so alone.
-Even if the person I have told doesn’t have anxiety themself, at least they understand why I’m acting a little strange or why I’m more fidgety than normal.
+Even if the person I have told doesn’t have anxiety themselves, at least they understand why I’m acting a little strange or why I’m more fidgety than normal.
 Also, you will be pleasantly surprised how understanding most people are.
+A friend of mine recommended looking at CBD oil to calm my anxiety (and my psoriasis, but we’ll talk about that another day).
+If it’s something you’re thinking of doing, check out CFAH and their trusted information about how it can help you.

 So if you feel like you can talk to someone about it then do it, it will help!